-Financial ESG and sustainability criteria are also included in the annual scorecards (Short Term Incentives) for the Chief Executive Officer and Group General Manager of Mediobanca, to be assessed over the one-year time horizon for the performance.
-Their weighting is up to 10% of the quantitative component, and they refer to the annual ESG targets contained in the Strategic Plan for the Group’s principal businesses, with financial KPIs related.
+Financial ESG and sustainability criteria are also included in the annual scorecards (Short Term Incentives) for the Chief Executive Officer and Group General Manager of Mediobanca, to be assessed over the oneyear time horizon for the performance.
+Their weighting is up to 10% of the quantitative component, and they referto the annual ESG objectives contained in the Strategic Plan forthe Group’s principal businesses, with financial KPIs related to, for example, growth in the volume of ESG products (new loans; CIB, Compass and CheBanca!), or deeper penetration rates for SFDR Article 8/9 ESG funds in clients’ portfolios (both affluent/premier and private banking).

-Starting from FY22 the CEO’s and Group General Managers’ annual scorecards also include non-financial ESG and CSR objectives, the impact of which on the financial component ranges from a 5% decrease to a 7.5% increase for each objective identified.
+The CEO’s and Group General Managers’ annual scorecards also include non-financial ESG and CSR objectives, the impact of which on the financial component ranges from a 5% decrease to a 7.5% increase for each objective identified.
+If only one non-financial, ESG-related KPI is included, it is still weighted in such a way as to correct two-thirds of the total.
+For FY 2023-24, the focus is on the following issues: “Our People” and “Our community”, including as sub-divided into various projects (for details, see Section 7 c), “Mediobanca CEO and Group General Manager”).

-The rest of the Group staff are assigned a Group objective (with a weighting of between 5% and 10% of the total) to evaluate the performance delivered in terms of the adoption of socially responsible behaviour on a management basis, with reference in particular to protection of the environment, corporate diversity, and defence of human and social rights.
+The rest of the Group staff are assigned a Group objective (with a weighting of between 5% and 10% of the total) to evaluate the performance delivered in terms of the adoption of socially responsible behaviour on a management basis, in line with the Group’s Corporate Social Responsibility policies, with reference in particular to protection of the environment, corporate diversity, and defence of human and social rights.

 Remuneration policy neutrality